olincollege/pie-2022-03/4-circle/4circle/content/docs/mechanical.md

 Our baseboard was used to mount the servo and hold the chip that was about to be dispensed into the game board.
 Additionally, we used our baseboard as the mounting point from our chip dispenser to the lead screw.

 ## Mounting:
-To mount our dispenser onto the lead screw
+To mount our dispenser onto the lead screw we cut two pieces of 1/4" MDF wood.
+The first piece of wood connected to the chip dispenser and was long enough such that the chip dispenser was hovering above the game board.
+The second piece of wood was used as a bridge between the first piece of wood and the lead screw, where it was glued onto the wood and screwed into the lead screw mount.